danielabar/meblog/src/markdown/pretty-sqlite-output-persistently.md

 **.echo**

-Echo each command before execution (handy for debugging):
+Echo each command before execution:

 ```
 .echo on